cinemascience/cinema_debye_scherrer/README.md

 ## Adding a new database

 Paths to datasets and information how to view each dataset is stored in the ``databases.json`` in the top-level of this repository.
-We include an extra of a dataset.
+We include an example of a dataset.

 # Citation

 We have submitted an article that details Cinema:Debye-Scherrer to a peer-reviewed journal, and this citation will be updated upon acceptance to a journal.
-However, in the meantime, if you use the Cinema:Debye-Scherrer software you may use the following citation to reference our work
+However, in the meantime, if you use the Cinema:Debye-Scherrer software you may reference our work with the following citation
 ```
 @article{CinemaDebyeScherrer2018,
   author = "{Vogel, S. and Biwer, C. and Rogers, D. H. and Ahrens, J. P. and Hackenberg, R. E. and Onken, D. and Zhang, J.}",